📘 Partial remission (honeymoon period) in type 1 diabetes

 Can I prolong the honeymoon period?

-Yes, you can influence the duration of the honeymoon period through strict glycemic control.
+Yes, you can influence the duration of the honeymoon period through strict glycemic control [1].
 Maintaining blood glucose between 70-140 mg/dl (3.9-7.8 mmol/L) reduces stress on beta cells and slows destruction.
-Avoiding episodes of severe hyperglycemia and ketoacidosis is crucial.
+Avoiding episodes of severe hyperglycemia and ketoacidosis is crucial [8].
 These accelerate the loss of residual secretory function.
-HbA1c below 7% (53 mmol/mol) in the first year is associated with a longer honeymoon period.
+Good glycemic control in the first year appears to contribute to maintaining beta cell function [11].

 📊 Why does blood glucose fluctuate during the honeymoon period?